The SEO glossary is always under construction 🙂

 ChatGPT generated infographic about creating infographics.
 It tried.

-- Internal Linking: Links that connect one page of a website to another page on the same website.
+- Internal links connect one page of a website to another page on the same domain.

 K

-- Keyword: A word or phrase that users enter into search engines to find relevant content.
+- A keyword is a word or phrase that users enter into a search engine when looking for information, products, services, or answers.

 L